UCF-project/media-tag/docs/plugin.md

 	}

 	/**
-	 * Job to realise to render a image with a mediaObject.
+	 * Analyse to identify if an image renderer is appliable.
 	 *
 	 * @param      {MediaObject}  mediaObject  The media object */